DataDog/integrations-extras/split/README.md

 ## Data Collected
 ### Metrics

-The Split check does not include any metrics at this time.
+The Split check does not include any metrics.

 ### Events
 Push your Split listing/de-listing events into your [Datadog Event Stream][5].

 ### Service Checks
-The Split check does not include any service checks at this time.
+The Split check does not include any service checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][6].